 Application deadline: February 15th each year.

-Each year the Árni Magnússon Institute for Icelandic Studies, in cooperation with the Faculty of Humanities at the University of Iceland, organizes an International Summer Course in Modern Icelandic Language and Culture.
+Each year the Árni Magnússon Institute for Icelandic Studies, in cooperation with the Faculty of Humanities at the University of Iceland, organizes an International Summer School in Modern Icelandic Language and Culture.
 The Summer School consists of classes that are held in-situ and online.
-Classes in-situ are held in Reykjavík, the capital of Iceland.
-Classes are held on the University of Iceland campus near the city centre.
+Classes in-situ are held in Reykjavík, the capital of Iceland, on the University of Iceland campus near the city centre.
 Online language classes are held in live-stream via Zoom with the teacher, and recordings of classes on culture, history, art and literature can be viewed as arecording at the university‘s intranet.

-Although the course is primarily intended for university students of language and literature, anyone interested in the Icelandic language and Icelandic culture is welcome to apply.
+Although the Summer School is primarily intended for university students of language and literature, anyone interested in the Icelandic language and Icelandic culture is welcome to apply.
 Applicants must have completed at least one year of university level study.
 Applicants may not be residents of Iceland.

 Approximately 40 students can be accepted in the in-situ mode and about 17 to the online mode.
-The language classes will be taught in two groups, based on their previous knowledge of Icelandic, which will be tested online before the start of the Summer School (see Prerequisite below).
+The language classes will be taught in two groups, based on the participants’ previous knowledge of Icelandic, which will be tested online before the start of the Summer School (see Prerequisite below).

 Completion of the course Icelandic Online 1, which is available free of charge on the website of the Árni Magnússon Institute for Icelandic Studies, is a prerequisite for participation.